 Readers are cautioned that the foregoing lists of factors are not exhaustive.
-Additional information on these and other risk factors that could affect results of operations, financial performance or financial results are included in Birchcliff's most recent Annual Information Form and in other reports filed with Canadian securities regulatory authorities.
+Additional information on these and other risk factors that could affect results of operations, financial performance or financial results are included in Birchcliff's most recent Annual Information Form under the heading "Risk Factors" and in other reports filed with Canadian securities regulatory authorities.